 Evans Cycle Insurance again requires current Sold Secure approved locks of an appropriate level and for them to be used to secure the frame of the bike to an immovable object.
 They offer optional public liability cover and detail requirements when bikes are stored inside vehicles and when abroad, which is all good.

 Yellow Jersey Cycle Insurance are specialists in bicycle, including race bicycle, multi-bike and electric cycle insurance.
 They have a refreshingly helpful approach, with a straightforward attitude to security.
-They have acknowledged it is unfortunate that their current (2015) policy wording presently excludes the use of our Shed Shackle product in wooden sheds as they favour concrete-mounted ground anchors, but it is nice that they provide guidance to door security and have a proactive and reasonable attitude to such things.
-We are pleased they have listened to our suggestions and have responded very promptly, where their policy wording allows.
+They have adjusted their policy wording to allow our Shed Shackle product to be used, which is a great improvement and we are grateful they responded to our feedback.
+We all want to keep your property safe!
+It is also nice that they provide guidance on door security and have a proactive and reasonable attitude to such things.
+We are pleased they have listened to our suggestions and have responded very promptly.
 If only all insurers were so helpful!

 The view, for example, from motorcycle insurer BikeTeam Insurance is that most insurers will look kindly on a Sold Secure-approved ground anchor/lock/chain combination in terms of premium discounts; in many instances decent physical security can be the decisive factor when considering whether to offer cover at all.
 The general common sense view is that an individual displaying the intention to look after their bike and apply security measures presents a considerably better risk than someone who doesn't bother.
 BikeTeam also give significant discounts to riders with advanced riding qualifications, including BikeSafe and RoSPA.